SinaRampe/multiple_pdf_chatbot/README.md

 4. Create a `data` directory and put your PDFs in it.

+5. If you haven't already, create a Pinecone account at [https://www.pinecone.io/](https://www.pinecone.io/).

+6. Create a new index in Pinecone with the following settings:

+   - Name: Replace `INDEX_NAME` in `const.py` with your chosen name for the index.
+   - Dimension: `1536`
+   - Distance: `euclidean`

-5. Set the following environment variables in your `.env` file:
+7. Set the following environment variables in your `.env` file:

    - `PINECONE_API_KEY`
    - `PINECONE_ENVIRONMENT_REGION`